James Cruz: Biography

-James Cruz started his career in 2002, at The Hit Factory during its "golden age" under the tutelage of Tom Coyne, Chris Gehringer and Herb Powers Jr. While there he mastered records for artists such as Lil' Kim, Toni Braxton, Mary Mary, Maxwell and Outkast.
+James Cruz started his career in 2002, at The Hit Factory during its "golden age" under the tutelage of Tom Coyne, Chris Gehringer and Herb Powers Jr. During his time there, he mastered records for artists such as Lil' Kim, Toni Braxton, Mary Mary, Maxwell and Outkast.

 After The Hit Factory, James moved to Sony Studios as a senior mastering engineer.
 There he worked on artists such as Natasha Bedingfield, Calle 13 and Lil Wayne.
 He also gained an international following with clients from Serbia, England, Australia and Japan.

 In 2008, James opened Zeitgeist Sound Studios in Long Island City, New York.
 It's here that he won his first Latin Grammy for mastering "Los De Atras Vienen Conmigo" by Calle 13.

 In 2011, The album "Entren Los Que Quieran" by Calle 13 was mastered by James Cruz and won a record setting 9 Latin Grammys including Album of the year.